 Muffins are much more convenient to grab and go when you are in a hurry.
-A muffin in a liner is much easier to eat in the car than a slice of bread.
+A muffin in a liner is much easier to eat in the car than a jar of chia pudding.
 Am I right?

 These easy banana muffins taste just like banana bread, just a little bit lighter and fluffier.
 The best part is how moist and delicious they are.

 Another great thing is that this is an easy one bowl recipe.
 Yay for making less mess in the kitchen, right?

 This banana bread muffin recipe is easy to make with simple pantry items that you probably already have on hand.
 Make sure to buy extra bananas because you will want to make these again and again.

 - Sugar - A mixture of brown sugar and granulated sugar sweetens the muffins.